What’s better than knowing that your home is shielded with an environment-friendly roof?

 And that is where eco-friendly roof shingles come in.
 Some of the common eco-friendly shingles are clay tile, slate tile, concrete tiles, wood, rubber, and metal.

-The price of recycled shingles varies according to the types.
+The price of recycled shingles varies according to the type.
 However, almost all shingles are affordable, except for wood shingles which are comparably more costly.

 Slate Tiles